sparker256/rust_hello_world_window_with_xplm_bindings/README.md

-# Simplest possible X-Plane plugin in Rust
+# Rust Hello World With XPLM Bindings plugin

 This is a trivial plugin which just prints to stdout when enabled or disabled.